 Since the beginning of the year, new projects have come to the fore offering investors the means to get more out of their cryptocurrency.
 Projects like Compound allow for the borrowing, lending and staking of various tokens, which means that participants can earn money on their crypto holdings, rather than have them simply sit around in a wallet.

-In the following Compound price prediction, we’ll take a closer look at how it compares to other popular DeFi projects and hear from other crypto analysts on what they are forecasting for Compound’s potential price movement over the next five to ten years.
+In the following Compound (COMP) price predictions, we’ll take a closer look at how it compares to other popular DeFi projects and hear from other crypto analysts on what they are forecasting for Compound’s potential price movement in 2025 and 2030.

 If you want to buy Compound quickly and easily, with 0% Commission, check out eToro Exchange!